olganedelcu/olganedelcu/README.md

 ## Hey there, I'm Olga ☺️

-I love technology, so I became a software engineer and built my career in Germany (fintech and industrial stuff).
+I love technology, so I became a software engineer and built my career in Germany (fintech and industrial sectors).

 But honestly?
 I know what it's like to feel stuck in a role that doesn't fit.